 Since then, additional studies have confirmed the link between hearing loss and cognitive decline, while more recent research has found that untreated hearing loss is a risk factor for dementia — but that treating hearing loss may help prevent dementia.

-For more information about hearing loss and why it’s important to proactively treat it, visit our new Hearing Journey tool.
+For more information about hearing loss and why it’s important to proactively treat it, visit our Hearing Loss page.
 It’s got answers to a ton of your questions, whether you’re just starting to wonder if you have hearing loss or are actively searching for help.

 Join our community of Starkey Blog subscribers